 Summer just screams red, white and blue to me!
 Between Memorial Day, 4th of July, and Labor Day, its a great color choice to decorate your outdoor space or a get together for summer!
 It’s festive and always available from paper napkins to fine china!
 Whether you are hosting a barbecue or holiday event, here are some ideas for a red, white and blue tablescape.
-First, let’s talk about mixing patterns with all those fun holiday prints and colors!
+First, let’s talk about pattern mixing with all those fun holiday prints and colors!
 Then check out the rest of my fourth of July tablescape!

 1. Use one color family or color scheme!